symbol/symbol-docs/source/index.rst

 * :doc:`How to send a transaction <guides/transfer/sending-a-transfer-transaction>`
 * :doc:`How to create a mosaic <guides/mosaic/creating-a-mosaic>`
 * :doc:`How to register a namespace <guides/namespace/registering-a-namespace>`
+* :doc:`How to create a multisig account <guides/multisig/creating-a-multisig-account>`
 * :doc:`How to run a private test network <guides/network/creating-a-private-test-net>`
 * :ref:`More guides <blog-categories>`